Vonage/vonage-python-sdk/README.md

 ## JWT parameters

-By default, the library generates short lived tokens for JWT authentication.
+By default, the library generates short-lived tokens for JWT authentication.

 Use the auth method to specify parameters for a longer life token or to specify a different token identifier: